BestTimesToVisit.com Logo

 Xi'an Metro

 Tip:Download the 'Xi'an Metro' app or use Alipay/WeChat Pay for easy ticketless entry.
-Avoid rush hour (7-9 AM and 5-7 PM) if possible, as it gets very crowded.
-Travelers often forget to check which exit to take from the station; look for signs indicating major landmarks or street names before exiting.
+Avoid rush hours (7-9 AM and 5-7 PM) if possible, as trains can get very crowded.
+Always have your bag scanned at security checkpoints before entering the station.

-Cost:Varies by distance and time, typically ¥15-¥50 for most city trips.
+Cost:Varies by distance and time, but generally ¥15-¥50 for most city trips.

 Public Buses

-Xi'an has an extensive bus network that reaches almost everywhere, including some more remote attractions.
-It's the most budget-friendly option and offers a glimpse into local life.
+Xi'an has an extensive bus network that reaches almost everywhere, including some more remote historical sites.
+It's the most budget-friendly option and offers a glimpse into local daily life.

 Cost:¥1-¥3 per ride.